docker/labs-ai-tools-for-devs/prompts/examples/git.md

 This shows how an agent can work with a _private_ git repository.

 This tests that we can clone and make a change to a private repo.
 The git container mounts a prepared .ssh directory and .gitconfig file.
-In order to try this one, you'll need to do 3 things.
+In order to try this one, you'll need to do 2 things.

-1. Update the `host-dir` entry in the above comment to point at a empty directory.
-The agent is going to clone into this directory so start with an empty directory.
 1. Update the two mounts in git tool entry from the comment above.
 This is how you will provide credential access to the git container (read-only).
 2. Update the prompt in the section below to point at a private repo of your choosing.